-For risk takers whose variable remuneration is partially deferred, the payout terms are based on those that apply to the Management Board remuneration system but once again vary depending on the risk taker's position within the organisational structure.
+For risk takers whose variable remuneration is partially deferred, the disbursement modalities are based on those that apply to the Management Board remuneration system.
+However, they vary depending on the risk taker's position within the organisational structure.

-60% of the variable remuneration paid to risk takers on the Management Board and Managing Director levels is subject to a five-year deferral period.
-By contrast, 40% of the variable remuneration paid to the other risk takers is subject to deferral over a period of three years.
+60% of the variable remuneration paid to Management Board members and risk takers on Managing Director levels is subject to a five-year deferral period.
+By contrast, only 40% of variable remuneration paid to the other risk takers is subject to deferral over a period of four years.